custom-haystack/haystack/README.md

 - Seq2Seq Generator for LFQA (long form question answering)
 - Streamlit web app for UI for Q&A (questions and answers)

+*Note: If you update to the latest version, this code will break.
+Haystack team removed the json schemas.
+I used Version 1.9 to restore the missing files."

 **Full Installation**

 If you plan to be using more advanced features like Milvus, FAISS, Weaviate, OCR or Ray,